 - Unknown species can be quickly identified after the initial 10-minute search, but if the technician is unable to identify the species quickly, they will collect the specimen from a population of greater than 5 individuals, outside the plot if possible.
 These samples are assigned a unique specimen number and carried with the technician so as to avoid multiple collections in each quadrant if possible.
-Unidentified specimens are named UIS-Site Number-Specimen Number e.g. UIS-315-1. - Field guides should not be used during the 20-minute search time.
+Unidentified specimens are named UIS-Site Number- Specimen Number e.g. UIS-3-01. - Field guides should not be used during the 20-minute search time.
 Collect voucher specimens of unknown or uncertain vascular plant species.
 After the 20-minute search in a quadrant is complete, attempt to quickly identify the species you have collected using field guides.
-Place labeled unknown specimens in a plant press and take them to camp for identification during the evening. - The label on the specimen tag and in the plant press log will be written as UIS-SiteNumber-SpecimenNumber (e.g., the fifth unidentified specimen from site 383 would be: UIS-383-5).
+Place labeled unknown specimens in a plant press and take them to camp for identification during the evening.

+- The label on the specimen tag and in the plant press log will be written as UIS-SiteNumber-SpecimenNumber (e.g., the fifth unidentified specimen from site 3 would be: UIS-3-5).
 Ensure that specimen numbers are not repeated for the site.
-Be diligent when collecting specimens from the low vegetation and shrub cover plots that specimen numbers are not repeated within-site. - For any vascular plant categorized as S1 or S2 by Alberta Natural Heritage Information Centre (ANHIC), collect a specimen so its identity can be confirmed by experts.
+Be diligent when collecting specimens from the low - For any vascular plant categorized as S1 or S2 by Alberta Natural Heritage Information Centre (ANHIC), collect a specimen so its identity can be confirmed by experts.
 Collect the specimen from a population of greater than 5 individuals, outside the plot if possible. - Specimens that cannot be identified in the evening or for ANHIC S1 or S2 plants, place them in the camp press. - Any plants that are identified at camp are discarded and the UIS number will be removed and replaced with the correct species code.
-Do not forget this step. - Any species found after the vascular plant search is complete are to be recorded under incidental species. - At the end of the field shift, plant presses are delivered to the Royal Alberta Museum.
-These unknown specimens will be identified by experts (see Processing Vascular Plants in Chapter 7).
+Do not forget this step.